arunpraba/reactjs.org/src/content/learn/reusing-logic-with-custom-hooks.md

 </Sandpack>

 Effects let you connect React to external systems.
 The more coordination between Effects is needed (for example, to chain multiple animations), the more it makes sense to extract that logic out of Effects and Hooks *completely* like in the sandbox above.
 Then, the code you extracted *becomes* the "external system".
-This lets your Effects stay simple because they only need to send messages to the system you've moved outside React.
+This enables your Effects stay simple because they only need to send messages to the system you've moved outside React.

 The examples above assume that the fade-in logic needs to be written in JavaScript.
 However, this particular fade-in animation is both simpler and much more efficient to implement with a plain [CSS Animation:](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations)